Driving License

 - Volkswagen Golf

 The Dutch government announced a generous subsidy scheme for zero-emission commercial vehicles, making driving electric cars even more attractive in the Netherlands.
+Many car dealerships offer electric and hybrid vehicles.
+You can compare prices for electric vehicles on the Electric Vehicle Database website.

 Car repair in the Netherlands